irwtdvoys/aoc-2020/readme.md

 ##### Day 11

 Didn't write a good solution for part 1 so the checking system for part 2 didn't use much reused code.

+##### Day 12

+Remembered a nice simple ray to rotate around the origin in 90 degree steps without having to fall back on trigonometry which was nice!